It's baaaaaaaack! (And by that, I mean the Secret Recipe Club.)

-She also has some pretty amazing recipes on her blog, so I knew it was going to be a tough decision to narrow it down to just one thing.
-(As it is, I’ve got at least five more recipes bookmarked for another day!)
+There are tons of amazing recipes on Aly's blog, so I knew it was going to be a tough decision to narrow things down to just one choice.
+As it is, I've got at least five more recipes bookmarked for another day!

 However, the weekend I cooked and photographed this dish, the Polar Vortex decided to show up for another visit, so the weather kind of ended up making my mind for me.
-With belly-warming comfort food on my mind, her recipe for Braised Short Ribs looked like pure perfection.
+Cold weather always gives me an instant craving for belly-warming comfort food, and her recipe for Braised Short Ribs looked like just the thing.

 Oh, I also added some thick-sliced double-smoked bacon to the mix, because... well... bacon.

 In Praise of Braises

 I know people tend to be scared off by braises because they take so gosh-darned long to cook, but there's usually less than half an hour of active work involved.